 Personally, I always use old fashioned/rolled oats.
 For this recipe, you can use quick cooking oats but I prefer rolled oats because they keep me full for longer and help stabilize my blood sugar.
 Plus, I just prefer the texture!

 However, quick oats will also work for this recipe, so it’s up to you which one you decide on.

 - Generally, overnight oats are eaten cold, but if you have extra time in the morning, you can heat these up in the microwave or stove for a cozy breakfast!

 - For some added protein, I like to add a scoop of a dairy free protein powder to the oat mixture.
 This will also make the mixture a bit thicker and will help keep your blood sugar balanced throughout the morning.

-- Add the oats, chia seeds, cinnamon, almond milk, and maple syrup/peanut butter powder to a bowl and mix well.
+- Add the oats, chia seeds, cinnamon, almond milk, salt and maple syrup to a bowl, jar, or container and mix well.

 - Let sit in the fridge overnight to thicken or for at least 1 hour.

 - In the morning, add a few scoops of the chia jam and peanut butter to the oats and enjoy!